 A different take on what makes some companies great and successful.

 Verbiage and repetition of ideas throughout the book.

 Idea № 1.
 Companies don’t need super-leaders!

-Corporate leaders are known to have rock-solid character, powerful attitude and tend to show up on glossy magazine covers.
+Corporate leaders are known to have rock-solid character, great attitude and tend to show up on glossy magazine covers.
 Imagine what a stunner it was for researchers to find out that leaders who have managed to go from good to great seem like almost from another planet in comparison with the archetype described above.
 Jim Collins calls it “Level 5 Leadership: leaders who are humble, but driven to do what’s best for the company”.
 Level 5 leaders represent an unusual combination of modesty and professional determination.
-It contradicts the widespread statement that companies need powerful “saviours” with recognised authority and high self-esteem for evolution, reorganisation and structural change.
+It contradicts the general statement that companies need mighty “saviors” with recognized authority and high self-esteem for evolution, reorganisation, and structural change.

 Statistics show that 10 out of 11 companies to achieve great results have their employees take leading positions.
-On the other hand, companies to achieve much less hire top managers from the outside up to six times more often.
+On the other hand, companies hire top managers from the outside up to six times more often and achieve much less.

 Interestingly, there was also no correlation between an earnest bonus for CEOs and a transition from good to great.

 Idea № 2.
-Strategy is not first of all
+A strategy is not first of all

-Strategy just by itself is barely what makes a difference on the road to greatness.
+Strategy just by itself barely makes a difference on the road to greatness.
 Both, good and great companies had a strategy.
-No data shows that great companies spend more time or resources to plan their strategies.
-It was found out that a Level 5 leader, once in position, starts with firing useless people, then hires right people and makes sure they take right positions.
-Only when it’s done such leader starts planning and thinking on what path should the company take next.
+No data shows that great companies spend more time or resources to plan their strategy.
+It was found out that a Level 5 leader, once in position, starts with firing useless people, then hires the right people and makes sure they take the right positions.
+Only when then such a leader starts planning and thinking on what path should the company take next.

 Mergers and take-overs won’t help a company transition to the top of the food chain according to the research.
 Two mediocrities combined will never turn into perfection.